How To Write The Perfect About Me Page For Your Blog And Turn Readers Into Fans

 You’re positioning yourself as an expert in your blog niche.

 Don’t worry if you’re not an accredited expert with a formal education.
-Even if it’s a hobby, you are more likely more experienced in it than the reader.
+Even if it’s a hobby, you are more likely to be more experienced in it than the reader.
 Avoid imposter syndrome!

 When writing your About Me page, you should include something that speaks to your credibility.